What’s a Good Debt-to-Income Ratio & How Do You Calculate It?

 3. Calculated debt ratio = 38.09%

-Generally, an acceptable debt-to-income ratio should sit at or below 36%.
+Generally, an acceptable DTI ratio should sit at or below 36%.
 Some lenders, like mortgage lenders, generally require a debt ratio of 36% or less.
 In the example above, the debt ratio of 38% is a bit too high.
+However, some loans allow for higher DTIs, please see below.

 A DTI is often used when you apply for a home loan.
 Even if you’re not currently looking to buy a house, knowing your DTI is still important.

 First, your DTI is a reflection of your financial health.
 This percentage can give you an idea of where you are financially, and where you would like to go.
-It is a valuable tool for calculating your most comfortable debt levels and whether or not you should apply for more credit.
+It is a valuable tool for determining your most comfortable debt levels and whether you should apply for more credit.

-How Much Do Debt Ratios Affect a Credit Score?
+How Much Does Debt Ratio Affect a Credit Score?

 Your income does not have an impact on your credit score.
 Therefore, your DTI does not affect your credit score.

-The only way to bring your rate down is to pay down your debts or to increase your income.
-Having an accurately calculated ratio will help you monitor your debts and give you a better understanding of how much debt you can afford to have.
+The only way to bring your rate down is to pay down your debts or increase your income.
+Having an accurately calculated ratio will help you check your debts and give you a better understanding of how much debt you can afford to have.

 Avoid employing short-term tricks to lower your ratio, such as getting a forbearance on your student loans or applying for too many store credit cards.
 These solutions are temporary and only delay repaying your current debts.

-However, hard numbers are better tools for comparison.
-Take a look at the following DTI ranges:
+• However, hard numbers are better tools for comparison.
+Take a look at the following debt to income (DTI) ranges

 Need Help to Lower Your DTI Ratio?

-Your DTI is an important tool in determining your financial standing.
+Your debt to income (DTI) ratio is an important tool in determining your financial standing.
 If you’re struggling to come up with ways to lower your ratio or are looking for financial guidance, our expert coaches can help you.
-Contact us today to learn more about how our Debt Management Plans can help you take control of your debt payments.
+Contact us today to learn more about how our Debt Management Plans can help you take control of your monthly debt obligations.

 Melinda Opperman is an exceptional educator who lives and breathes the creation and implementation of innovative ways to motivate and educate community members and students about financial literacy.
 Melinda joined credit.org in 2003 and has over two decades of experience in the industry.